Responsiveness, Easier to Edit, and Control of some fields in checkout

 Option #2: Do it yourself (same result as above).

 Open a text editor like TextEdit, and create a new CSS file called checkout.scss.liquid (not just ‘css’, but ‘scss’, a new format).

 Lastly, go to Admin > Themes > Template Editor and upload it under assets.

 Screenshots Of The Responsive Checkout Settings In The Shopify Admin

 Thank you for showing interest in our Shopify Insider Blog @ Blackbelt Commerce.
 Please make sure to check out our products.
-We also have some top blog recommendations for you to check out; Total Products In A Shopify Store and Vendor Page In Shopify.
+We also have some top blog recommendations for you to check out; Total Products In A Shopify Store, how much does it cost to hire a shopify expert?, how to reduce shopping cart abandonment, and Vendor Page In Shopify.
 As always, keep a lookout for new blog posts.

 Questions?
 Want to add something?
 Feel free to post in the comments.